Azure/azure-powershell/src/StreamAnalytics/docs/Update-AzStreamAnalyticsFunction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-FUNCTION <IFunction>: A function object, containing all information associated with the named function.
-All functions are contained under a streaming job.
-  - `[BindingType <String>]`: Indicates the function binding type.
-  - `[ETag <String>]`:
-  - `[Input <IFunctionInput[]>]`:
-    - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function input parameter.
-A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
-    - `[IsConfigurationParameter <Boolean?>]`: A flag indicating if the parameter is a configuration parameter.
-True if this input parameter is expected to be a constant.
-Default is false.
-  - `[OutputDataType <String>]`: The (Azure Stream Analytics supported) data type of the function output.
-A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
-  - `[PropertiesType <String>]`: Indicates the type of function.

-INPUT <IFunctionInput[]>: .
-  - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function input parameter.
-A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
-  - `[IsConfigurationParameter <Boolean?>]`: A flag indicating if the parameter is a configuration parameter.
-True if this input parameter is expected to be a constant.
-Default is false.

 INPUTOBJECT <IStreamAnalyticsIdentity>: Identity Parameter
   - `[ClusterName <String>]`: The name of the cluster.